-This year the 18th annual CyberPsychology & CyberTherapy Conference was held in Brussels, Belgium.
-From June 30st – July 2nd the official conference of the International Association of Cyberpsychology, Training & Rehabilitation (iACToR) hosted prominent academic representatives from 15 countries.
-Attendees from The Netherlands, Spain, Italy, Canada, Portugal and the United States made up the Conference Chairs, while iACToR’s Secretary General and conference host Professor Brenda K. Wiederhold, was the Conference Chair.
-Workshop chair Stéphane Bouchard, Ph.D. began the pre-conference workshops on June 30th.
-Many attendees joined in on the interactive sessions, which included a wide array of topics including electronic health coaching, virtual reality for mental health, and the relationship between social networks and health care.
+The 18th annual CyberPsychology, CyberTherapy & Social Networking Conference was held in Brussels, Belgium.
+From June 30 – July 2, 2013.
+The official conference of the International Association of Cyberpsychology, Training & Rehabilitation (iACToR) hosted prominent academic representatives from 15 countries including The Netherlands, Spain, Italy, Canada, Portugal and the United States. iACToR’s Secretary General and conference host Professor Brenda K. Wiederhold, was the Conference Chair.
+Workshop chair Stéphane Bouchard, Ph.D. began the preconference workshops on June 30th.
+Many attendees joined in on the interactive sessions, which included a wide array of topics including electronic health coaching, virtual reality for mental health, and the relationship between social networks and healthcare.
 The workshops were a great success and allowed for a lively exchange of ideas and research objectives.

-CYBER18’s theme, Where Healthcare & Technology Connect, included four focus areas prominent in the realm of advanced healthcare technologies.
-CYBER18 continued to focus on the impact of technologies as tools and examined applications of advanced technologies being used in training, therapy, rehabilitation, and education for the improvement of the quality and availability of healthcare.
-Adding to this, attendees talked and shared valuable information about the influence of new technologies and how they influence behavior and society through the use of positive technology, healthy ageing and well being.
-Thirdly, the conference shed light on a fairly new phenomenon in the healthcare industry – the imprint of social networking and how these platforms shape individual behavior, interpersonal relationships, and society.
+CYPSY18’s theme, Where Healthcare & Technology Connect, examined applications of advanced technologies being used in training, therapy, rehabilitation, and education for the improvement of the quality and availability of healthcare.
+Adding to this, attendees talked and shared valuable information about the influence of new technologies and how they impacted behavior and society through the use of positive technology, healthy ageing and well being.
+The conference shed light on a fairly new phenomenon in the healthcare industry – the imprint of social networking and how these platforms shape individual behavior, interpersonal relationships, and society.
 The last concept discussed at the conference was the introduction of new technologies and new terms.
-CYBER18 studied the psychological aspects of new areas influenced by technology, such as cyberfashion, cyberadvertising and cyberstalking.
+CYPSY18 studied the psychological aspects of new areas influenced by technology, such as cyberstalking.

-The first day finished up with a poster session involving Ph.D candidates and professional researchers alike.
+The first day concluded with a poster session involving Ph.D candidates and professional researchers alike.
 This was an opportunity for scientists to share their ideas with each other and with interested spectators.
-At the same time, the Cyberarium allowed developers and researchers to present their prototypes to prospective buyers, members of the media, and others in the scientific community.
+In a parallel session, the Cyberarium allowed developers and researchers to present their prototypes to prospective buyers, members of the media, and others in the scientific community.
 This year, the EU-funded INTERSTRESS project and the Oculus Rift, an up and coming consumer priced virtual reality headset, were among the most popular displays.

 Two Ph.D. students were presented with the Young Minds Research Award; Fillipo La Paglia and Claudia Carissoli, who presented posters entitled “Neuropsychological Assessment through NeuroVirtual Reality in OCD Patients” and “Mindfulness and New Technologies: Creating and Testing a Brief Protocol to Reduce Stress”, respectively.
 The New Investigator Award was given to Sungkun Cho for his work in “Body Swapping Training for Patients with CRPS Using a Virtual Body”.